splightplatform/pulumi-splight/CONTRIBUTE.md

 - Goreleaser (1.26.2)
 - Dotnet (8.0.104)

-### Building locally
+### Building Locally

-Update the provider/go.mod file to specify the desired version of the [Splight Terraform Provider](https://github.com/splightplatform/terraform-provider-splight).

-Use the same version number in the `version` file, formatted as X.Y.Z (without the 'v').
+Update the `provider/go.mod` file to specify the desired version of the [Splight Terraform Provider](https://github.com/splightplatform/terraform-provider-splight).
+Then, in the `version` file, set the same version number in the format `X.Y.Z` (e.g., `1.2.3`), without the leading 'v'.

 By doing this, its easier to track which version of the Terraform provider is used by the Pulumi provider.